custom-components/ble_monitor/info.md

 # NB!: This is a Beta version

+# Changes in 1.0.2-beta

+- Adds support for Xiaomi Miaomiaoce MMC-T201-1 Digital Baby Thermometer
+- Adds support for CGG1 sensor without using an encrypting key (using the Qingping advertisements)
+- Fixes a small bug for the reset_timer in combination with MJYD02YL motion sensors.

 # Changes in 1.0.1-beta

 Adds support for sensors which send BLE advertisements in the format used by Qingping.